keerthic05/the-helping-farmers-plan/README.md

 * Allow the user to select an answer choice by clicking a button or photo.
 * Produce different results for different combinations of selections.

-## Project Extensions
+## Project Extensions - if there is more time
-Once you meet the basic requirements, you might:

 * **Extension 1:** Lengthen your quiz with more questions.
 * **Extension 2:** Allow the user to retake or restart the quiz.